 The fun part is when you belong to one tribe and then attempt to join and ride with another.
 You not only need a new bike, but a new wardrobe, helmet, shoes, and even lexicon.
 A singlespeed cross country racer tries out downhilling for a day at a bike park is bound to be in for a shocker.
 Probably not as much as a lift-assist-obsessed bike park downhiller trying out cross country riding for a day.
 Wait, pedal???
 Pedal UP hills????
 What the ...

 Interestingly though is how this conversation intersects with Loam Coffee.
 I'm sure it's pretty obvious who and what we lean towards, but our hope is it doesn't mean we're exclusive to any mountain bike tribe by any means.
-While we certainly lean into all-things the PNW freeride scene (lots of plaid, bike bikes, etc) it doesn't mean that's only who were are.
+While we certainly lean into all-things the PNW freeride scene (lots of plaid, big bikes, etc) it doesn't mean that's only who were are.
 By the way, I ride an XC bike myself currently.
 I've heard from some of you at events and such who may say, "you guys aren't really into the XC crowd, are you?"
 Farthest from the truth!
-We'd like to believe that we're here for mountain bikers far and ride ... from blue jeans-wearing dirt jumpers to lycra-clad XCers.
+We'd like to believe that we're here for mountain bikers far and wide ... from blue jeans-wearing dirt jumpers to lycra-clad XCers.

 To the known and unknown tribes of mountain bikers out there ... we're here for you.
 Why?
 Because we are you.